 We as members should live and lead by example.
 Be kind and patient.
 Embrace the opportunity to be active citizen with maintaining your health.
 Pick up the phone to connect with others.
 Take some time to focus on self-care and relaxation.

-Our event scheduled April 17-20, 2020 out of Miami, FL, USA is officially cancelled.
+Our Carnival Cruise scheduled April 17-20, 2020 out of Miami, FL, USA is officially cancelled.
+Full reimbursements are available through April 10th and Full Cruise Credit +$300 Cabin Credit after that or as an option.
 With developments, recommendations and guidance of the World Health Organization (WHO), the U.S. State Department, and the U.S. Centers for Disease Control and Prevention, the JCI USA Executive Team decided to take a proactive approach to making sure we are not gambling with our members health and safety.
 We will be planning for alternative opportunities to showcase our JCI USA 2019 Awards.

 JCI USA recommends that members and participants follow the guidelines set by the World Health Organization and your national, regional, or local health authorities to protect your health and safety.
 If authorities recommend it, postpone or cancel in-person meetings, or conduct them online or by phone.
 Closely examine your personal circumstances, including any health issues, when you consider travel and participation in events.